Getting started with Sydney Cytometry

 A user meeting will be arranged to discuss the project and agree upon the research collaboration and appropriate training.
 Experiments can begin as soon as biosafety approval has been granted.

 The Sydney Cytometry core facility has two laboratories: one in the Charles Perkins Centre (CPC), and one in the Centenary Institute (CI).
-Details for gaining access (for new or existing users) to each can be found at the links below:
+Details for gaining access (for new or existing users) to each can be found at the links below.
+Requesting access to the CPC or CI facility can be submitted after training is complete.

 4. BookING INSTRUMENTS